zbmed-semtec/TREC-doc-2-doc-relevance/code/backend/process.md

   - The relevance assessments should not be modified once they have entered but we will allowed edition in case of mistyping
   - Once all of the to-be-assessed documents for the displayed reference document have been assessed (all of the assessment text box have a value), the annotator will mark the task as done/fully processed for that reference document.
 The system will record the reference document as done/fully processed
   - The system will present the next not done/fully processed reference document to the annotator
+  - The relevance assessments are saved in a new column.
+At a point, only those reference documents that are done/fully processed will have a value in this column